rlaker/Obsidian-for-Academia/Notes/merge conflict.md

-To help you resolve a conflict [[git]] will make a file with both sets of changes in.
+To help you resolve a [[merge]] conflict, [[git]] will make a file with both sets of changes in.
 It is your mission (should you accept) to make the file look how you want it.

 Then you can save the file and [[commit]] it to the [[git history]] where it will usually be flagged as a [[merge]].